alucianOriginal/XAIGPUARC/README.md

 #-Use multible Models for a better Workflow

-#-All the Hardware is Modded and not Stock Compareable
+#-All the Hardware is Modded and not Stock Compareable!

 #-PLS watch your good Cooling and Dust Free System